Don’t Let ‘Change’ get you ‘Down’

 Use proper Change Management practices to avoid outages and other nasty interruptions.

-Changes in your IT infrastructure, such as server updates and application changes, can cause unnecessary interruptions to crucial services throughout your organization if these changes are not managed appropriately.
-In order to minimize the number and impact of service outages, you need to ensure that standardized analysis, review & approval processes are followed.
+Changes in your IT infrastructure, such as server updates and application changes can cause unnecessary interruptions to crucial services throughout your organization if these changes are not managed appropriately.
+For example, if a change is made to an email server, many users could be adversely affected if something goes wrong.
+In order to minimize the number and impact of service outages, you need to ensure that standardized analysis, review and approval processes are followed.

-Effective change management ensures that approved methods are utilized and appropriate processes and procedures are used to track all changes.
-The Novo Change Management Software will facilitate efficient and timely handling of all changes, and maintain the proper balance between the need for change and the potential detrimental impact of changes.
+Effective change management practices will ensure that approved methods are utilized and appropriate processes are used to track all changes.
+To be effective, your change management system should deliver efficient and timely handling of all changes, and maintain the proper balance between the need for change and the potential damaging impact of changes.